matzhaugen/personal_website/src/lib/posts/fan-wu-en.md

 3. What we call variants are efforts to repeat the experiment in this paper but coming up with slightly different results.
 In other words, variants are failed repeated experiments, which also invalidates the original experiment.

-4. The patient was mildly hypoxic, a trademark symptom of radiation poisoning, see [Rubik and Brown (2021)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8580522/) for more detail.
+4. The patient was mildly hypoxic, a trademark symptom of radiation poisoning, as discussed by [Rubik and Brown (2021)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8580522/) and [Rios et al. (2021)](https://meridian.allenpress.com/radiation-research/article/195/1/1/446280/Commonalities-Between-COVID-19-and-Radiation).

 On transmissibility of virus (not the scope of the paper)
 ---